jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) In subsection (4)(b) of this section offensive weapon means any article capable of being used for causing bodily injury.
 (3) In this section disabling substance means any anaesthetising or other substance produced for use for disabling persons, or intended by any person having it with him for such use.
-(4) Every one is liable to imprisonment for a term not exceeding 2 years— (a) Who, without lawful authority or reasonable excuse, has with him in any public place any knife or offensive weapon or disabling substance; or
+(4) Every one is liable to imprisonment for a term not exceeding 2 years— (a) who, without lawful authority or reasonable excuse, has with him in any public place any knife or offensive weapon or disabling substance; or
-  (b) Who has in his possession in any place any offensive weapon or disabling substance in circumstances that prima facie show an intention to use it to commit an offence involving bodily injury or the threat or fear of violence.
+  (b) who has in his possession in any place any offensive weapon or disabling substance in circumstances that prima facie show an intention to use it to commit an offence involving bodily injury or the threat or fear of violence.
 (5) It is a defence to a charge under subsection (4)(b) of this section if the person charged proves that he did not intend to use the offensive weapon or disabling substance to commit an offence involving bodily injury or the threat or fear of violence.

 ### 202B Powers in respect of crime against section 202A
 (1) Where any constable has reasonable grounds for believing that any person is committing an offence against section 202A(4)(a) of this Act he may—and in any such case the constable may take possession of any knife, offensive weapon, or disabling substance found.
-  (a) Stop and search that person and any package or receptacle he has with him that the constable has reasonable grounds for believing contains any knife, offensive weapon, or disabling substance, and may detain that person for as long as is reasonably necessary to conduct that search:
+  (a) stop and search that person and any package or receptacle he has with him that the constable has reasonable grounds for believing contains any knife, offensive weapon, or disabling substance, and may detain that person for as long as is reasonably necessary to conduct that search:
-  (b) Stop and search any vehicle in which that person is travelling or from which he has alighted if the constable has reasonable grounds for believing that the vehicle contains any knife, offensive weapon, or disabling substance, and may detain that vehicle for as long as is reasonably necessary to conduct that search;—
+  (b) stop and search any vehicle in which that person is travelling or from which he has alighted if the constable has reasonable grounds for believing that the vehicle contains any knife, offensive weapon, or disabling substance, and may detain that vehicle for as long as is reasonably necessary to conduct that search;—
 (2) Every constable exercising the powers conferred by subsection (1) of this section shall identify himself to every person searched, tell him that the search is being made under this section, and, if not in uniform and if so required, produce evidence that he is a member of the Police.
 (2A) If it is necessary for any constable to stop a vehicle for the purpose of exercising the power conferred by subsection (1)(a) to search a person who is in the vehicle, sections 314B to 314D apply with any necessary modifications as if references in those sections to a statutory search power are references to subsection (1)(a).
 (2B) Despite section 314A, sections 314B to 314D apply to the exercise of the power to stop a vehicle conferred by subsection (1)(b).